Kitware/paraviewweb/src/Common/Misc/Debounce/api.md

 Returns a function, that, as long as it continues to be invoked, will not be triggered.
-The function will be called after it stops being called for N milliseconds.
+The function will be called after it stops being called for `wait` milliseconds.
 If `immediate` is passed, trigger the function on the leading edge, instead of the trailing.